 Practice experiences are not like the clinical experiences you completed to obtain your degree as a registered nurse.
 Practice experiences do not involve hands-on patient care.
 They are designed to provide you with the opportunity to apply the concepts and knowledge you learn in the nursing courses.

-See RN to BSN/MSN Practice Experience Guide for more information.
+See RN to BSN/MSN Practice Experiences for more information.

 Practicum experiences are imbedded in the BSN and MSN courses.
 They will range from interviewing or shadowing someone in the desired role to teaching a section of discussion questions in an online course.